|Herbarium FM Databases|

 Click the link below will bring a separate browser window with a list of the data tables available.
 Click whichever data table you would to use.
 Reading the short user guide to the right will help you know what to do next.

-Welcome to the UCR Herbarium's Filemaker-hosted (FM) Inventory Databases
+Welcome to the UCR Herbarium's Filemaker Inventory Databases

-These database use the regular version of Filemaker Pro 11 as its web server.
-The initial page displayed by following the link lists four UCR Herbarium datatables, "Countries," "Families," "Inventory" and "Lichens" as well as datatables for UCR Entomology and Nematode scientific collections.
+These databases use the regular version of Filemaker Pro 12 as its web server.
+The initial page displayed by following the link lists five UCR Herbarium datatables ("Inventory," "Lichens," "Types," "Families," and "Countries") as well as datatables for UCR Entomology and Nematode scientific collections and several private collector databases.
 "Countries" gives the Internet two letter codes for the countries of the world, which are used in the UCR Inventory database.
-"Families" gives the three letter codes used to represent scientific families.
+"Families" gives the four+ letter codes used to represent scientific families.
 "Inventory" provides access to the UCR Inventory.
 "Lichens" provides access to the Lichens (and associated fungi) part of the Inventory.
+"Types" highlights the scientific types at UCR.
 Clicking one of the filenames will bring up the introductory web layout.

 Manipulation of the current data table is done through a status panel on the top of the screen while the data is displayed in a large panel below.
-The display of the status panel is controlled by a small arrow (triangle) on the left of the line separating the two panels.
-Icons are used extensively to serve as clickable buttons for database manipulation commands, such as searches, sorts and record access.
+The status panel is controlled by a small arrow (triangle) on the left of the line separating the two panels.
+Icons are used extensively to serve as clickable buttons for database commands, including searches, sorts and record access.
 The icons are labeled with their function.
-Hovering the cursor over an icon will provide another clue as to their function.
-The icons give the user much of the command of the datatable a user using Filemaker would have.
+Hovering the cursor over an icon will provide another clue to its function.
 Some of the icons are inactive because their actions have been disallowed (for example, changing the data table in any way).

-Near the far right of the status panel is the all-important logout button.
-The database tables are accessible to only five users (IP numbers) at a time.
-Logging out is important because a user slot is not available to someone else until the server times out the previous user after a certain time of non-use (15 minutes).
-So when you are done using a data table, click the logout icon/button.
+Near the far right of the status panel is the logout button.
+The database tables are accessible to only five users at a time.
+Logging out is important because a user slot is not available to someone else until the server times out the previous user after 15 minutes.
+So when you are done, click the logout icon/button!

 To the right of the logout icon is the help icon.
-Clicking it opens another window filled with details on using the Filemaker web interface.
+Clicking it opens another window on using the Filemaker web interface.

 To the left of the logout icon is the home icon.
 Clicking it returns you to the beginning list of datatables.

-Both the Help and Sort icons bring up another window (tab) or a popup window.
-If your browser is set to prevent popup windows from automatically popping up, you may have to take some action within your browser to see them.
+Both the "Help" and "Sort" icons bring up another window (tab) or a popup window.
+If your browser is set to block popup windows, you may have to take some action within your browser to see them.
 Your browser may not move automatically to the new window (or tab).
 You may have to move there manually.
-The help evoked by the Help icon is far more extensive than the help presented on this page.
+The help under the "Help" icon is far more extensive than that presented on this page.

 To move through the records, click on the icon that looks like an opened binder.
 You can also move to a particular record in the sequence by typing in its position number in the text box to the right and hitting the Enter/Return key of your keyboard.